 Better Weed Control Results - Kill More Weeds

-To get the best results from a pre and post emergent weed treatment, it's critical that our clients in Carlsbad prepare the yard before our arrival.
+To get the best results from our pre and post emergent weed treatments, it's critical that our clients in Carlsbad prepare the lawn and other areas to be treated before our arrival.
 In both the Spring and Fall, Southeast New Mexico has a lot of wind that can leave a lot of debris, limbs, and leaves all over the lawn.
 It all needs to be cleaned up before we get there.

 Clean Up The Lawn & Bed Areas

 As I said, Spring and Fall Weed Spray treatments generally require a yard clean up of dead leaves, limbs, trash, and other debris.
 This is an important step especially for pre-emergent applications but also to expose weeds to the broadleaf herbicide.
 The more pre-emergent we can get to the lawn surface and the most weed killer we can get on the leaf surface, the better.

 While proper mowing and manicuring are actually part of good lawn health, it's not within the scope of our services.
 We just help you get control of the weeds.
 The rest is up to you.